NorthStarUAS/props-legacy/README.md

 # aura-props

-A pure python "property tree" system for: convenient sharing of shared data between modules, organizing data, sharing state between python and C modules.
+Aura-props is a pure python "property tree" system for convenient organization and sharing of data between code modules.

+Aura-core (available separately) includes a C++ interface so that the property tree can also serve as a simple mechanism for sharing data between mixed python/C++ modules (without needing to run the gauntlet of the very tricky python API.)

+Traditionally code modules pass data through a rigid (and often brittle or clunky) API defined by each module.
+The property tree establishes an organized tree of data that is shared and accessible by all modules in the application.
+It assumes some basic cooperation and rule following between modules, but there are many very nice outcomes to this approach.

 ## Background